Anthony Caceres: Loan to Al-Wasl

 Caceres left Melbourne and moved on loan to Al-Wasl in July 2017, including an option for the UAE Arabian Gulf League side to purchase Caceres outright from Manchester City.

 Second loan to Melbourne City

 On 25 June 2018, Caceres was loaned once more to Melbourne City for the 2018–19 A-League season.
 His loan was ended on 1 January 2019.

 Sydney FC

 On 1 January 2019, Caceres was loaned to Sydney FC.
 At the end of his contract Caceres returned to Manchester City and was then signed permanently by Sydney FC on a two-year deal.

 Personal life

 He is married to Melbourne City FC W-League forward Helen Petinos (married on 2 June 2018), whom he met at Westfields Sports High School.

-Caceres is of Uruguayan descent and Nacional supporter as he shows in his Instagram.
+Caceres is of Uruguayan descent and is a Nacional supporter, as he shows in his Instagram.

-They are the first husband and wife, to play at the same club in the A-League and the affiliated W-League (Australia).
+They are the first husband and wife, to play at the same club in the A-League Men and the affiliated A-League Women.